The Cawnpore Bank

-The Cawnpore Bank (1845) was a bank founded in the year 1845 in British India.
-The bank became defunct in the year 1852 with the winding down of its operations.
+The Cawnpore Bank (1845) was an Indian bank that operated between 1845 and 1852 in British India.
+It was founded in the year 1845 under the company rule in India and became defunct in the year 1852 with the winding down of its operations.
 The bank was notable for being the thirty first oldest bank in India.

 History

 Founding

 The Cawnpore Bank was founded in 1845 in Kanpur, India.

 The bank was well known for providing stiff competition to the then Bank of Bengal, which is a precursor of today's State Bank of India.

 Management

 The bank was staffed by mostly British nationals who were drawn mainly from the East India Company.

 The bank was headquartered in the Kanpur city in the United Provinces.

 Final years

 In 1851, the bank was on the verge of failure.

 The bank was finally closed in the year 1852.

 Legacy

 The bank is notable for being the thirty first oldest bank in India.

 The bank played a key role in the history of Banking in India.